Kshriva1/evdy-test/README.md

 - The memorials are shown in a form a list of card components.
 A Scroll component has been added to the cards to make it Scrollable.

-- A Logo commponent has been added in the UI using TIlt package.
+- A Logo commponent has been added in the UI using Tilt package.
 The logo is tiltable if we hover over it.